raymondngiam/CarND-Semantic-Segmentation-Project/README.md

 In the context of this project, we are going to classify the image pixels into two classes, namely road or background.
 Thus, we will have two kernels for each 1-by-1 convolution layer that is applied to the VGG16 encoder layers.

 **FCN-8 - Decoder**

 To build the decoder portion of FCN-8, we’ll upsample the input to the original image size using transposed convolutions.
 The shape of the tensor after the final convolutional transpose layer will be 4-dimensional: (batch_size, original_height, original_width, num_classes).

 Transposed convolutions help in upsampling the previous layer to a higher resolution or dimension.
 Upsampling is a classic signal processing technique which is often accompanied by interpolation.

 We can use a transposed convolution to transfer patches of data onto a sparse matrix, then we can fill the sparse area of the matrix based on the transferred information.
 A helpful animations of transposed convolution is shown below:

-_N.B.: Blue maps are inputs, and cyan maps are outputs._

 <table style="width:100%; table-layout:fixed;">
   <tr>